silence-mayday/CTF/202004-IntroSecCon-NeverLan-CTF/Look-into-the-past.md

 root@kali:~/look_into_the_past/home/User#
 ```

 Hurray!
 There's our flag!
-Ok, so, obviously it's encoded and they're not going to make it easy for us to read that file.
+Ok, so, we knew it would be encoded or we would have saved some time by going there straight away.
 Using the `File` command, we learned that both files were openssl encoded, with salt:

 ```
 root@kali:~/look_into_the_past/home/User/Documents# file *